 An interdisciplinary area of scholarly inquiry in which Islam is not considered a religious, spiritual, or cultural tradition, but rather becomes the focal point of an area of study that explores, through a variety of disciplines and methodologies, how we produce knowledge that is no longer organized by the West/Non-West divide.
 Students investigate global ways of thinking and being in the world, raises questions about decolonization and postcolonial approaches to understanding the world, and critiques Islamophobia, Euro-centrism, and other forms of Xenophobia.
 This course introduces materials from a variety of fields, which may include Anthropology, Sociology, Literature, History, Cultural Studies, Critical Studies, and Islamic Studies.
-Fulfills Theory requirement or HMST elective.

-Prerequisites: 3 credits of IH1 and 3 credits of IH2, or HMST 220 or HMST 230
+Prerequisite: 3 credits of IH1 and 3 credits of IH2, HMST 220, or HMST 230

-HMST 480 Senior Thesis: Issues in Contemporary Humanistic Studies, I
+HMST 480 Integrated Humanistic Studies Senior Thesis I